yogan/advent-of-code/2024/README.md

     line of robots.
 This was super slow (~ 40 sec).
 I then switched to a different approach, which works almost instantly: still iterating over a large range of seconds, I just check for the maximum number of _unique_ robot positions.
-It's a bit lucky that this works, but the step with nice pictures in it was probably the base of the puzzle input and had all the robots in unique positions, while during simulation, there is always a high chance that at least a few robots will be in the same position.
+It's a bit lucky that this works, but the second with the hidden picture was probably the base of the puzzle input and had all the robots in unique positions, while during simulation, there is always a high chance that at least a few robots will overlap.
+    Part 2 solution can be seen when running the script with the `--visualize`.

 ## [Day 15: Warehouse Woes](https://adventofcode.com/2024/day/15) 📦
   - ⭐⭐ [Python](day-15-python/aoc.py)